ecurrencyhodler/Litecoin-Resources/LTC Guides/LTC Lightning Network lnd Guide (Win).md

 Go to https://litecoin.org/#download and download the Windows Litecoin installer for [32 bit](https://download.litecoin.org/litecoin-0.16.3/win/litecoin-0.16.3-win32-setup.exe) or [64 bit](https://download.litecoin.org/litecoin-0.16.3/win/litecoin-0.16.3-win64-setup.exe), depending on your system.

-Run the installer by double clicking it and install to the default location.
+Run the installer by double clicking and install to the default location.

-Create a text file named "litecoin.conf" in %AppData%\Litecoin by doing the following:
+Then create a text file named "litecoin.conf" in %AppData%\Litecoin by doing the following:
 1. Go to folders.
 2. Go to this directory `C:\Users\YourUserName\Appdata\Roaming\Litecoin`.
 You may have to manually type it in.
 3. Right click in the Litecoin folder and create .txt file, name it litecoin.conf, and fill it with the following content (be sure to replace the rpcuser and rpcpassword with your own values):